guiyomh/dagger-addo/slides.md

 We need the source of our project, and the list of files to transform into html.

 We use the image property, to define the execution environment of our future action.
-We have chosen to put it as input parameter in order to override it with a custom image.

 And finally, we use the definition `docker.Run` provided by dagger to run a command line in the container.